Private View: 7th of November

 Ranti Bam describes her work with terracotta clay as ‘an intimate form of personal and social exploration.’
 The final sculpted objects reveal the presence of the artist’s hands in their contours and visible fragility.
 Though embellished with bright colours and patterns, the shapes are often reminiscent of naturally occurring forms, and possess a grounded quality that connects the crafted object back to its origin: the earth.

-For this exhibition, Liz Collins presents a trio of textile painting-sculptures that are tethered together with an intricate network of yarns.
-Working with her signature vivid palettes and dynamic patterning, the pieces explore the boundaries between entities with fluid stripes that seem to collapse and liquefy, flowing down one canvas and up into another.
+Working with her signature vivid palettes and dynamic patterning, Liz Collin’s pieces explore the boundaries between entities with fluid stripes that seem to collapse and liquefy, flowing down one canvas and up into another.
 Thus, the artist challenges our perceptions of an object’s stability.

 Working from eSwatini (formerly Swaziland), Kyle Meyer’s practise combines photography with weaving techniques to create conceptually layered, tactile artworks.
 The process begins with the artist photographing a male subject wearing a head-wrap traditionally worn by women, this image is then printed large-scale and hand-shredded before being woven back together with the fabric from the head-wrap.
 Through this fusing of mediums, Meyer questions the potency of digital photography in relation to the representation of identity and self.